test-stack/cheese/docs/introduction/checklist.md

 - Performance of infrastructure ?

 ## How will be a evaluate results of test ?
+- By functional acceptance criteria ?
+- By SLA ?
+- Information about performance infrastructure and tested application ?

 ## What will be in the test report ?
 - Was found incident ?